Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

 The active nematic coefficient $\lambda_\odot$ modifies the onset of pattern formation through $c_0$ according to linear stability analysis.
-Apart from this linear effect, it should also contribute to condensation in high-density regions since it appears multiplied by $\rho$ in Eq.~(\ref{eq_nemat}).
+Apart from this linear effect, it should also contribute to condensation of nematic order in high-density regions since it appears multiplied by $\rho$ in Eq.~(\ref{eq_nemat}).
 To examine this nonlinear effect, we perform simulations with $\lambda_\odot=0$ but keeping $c_0$ fixed.
-This leads to very different patterns without clear elongated structures and very mild nematic patterning, Supplementary Figure 1(a).
-Enhancing nematic patterning by considering the largest thermodynamically allowed value of $\vert \beta \vert$ leads to elongated structures for $\kappa<0$, but rather than high-order co-localizing with high density, the nematic field develops domains with 90$^\circ$ angles between high- and low-density regions \forus{as in \cite{PhysRevLett.95.258103}}, Supplementary Figure 1(b), in an architecture enhanced by higher friction $\gamma$, Supplementary Figure 1(c).
+This leads to very different patterns without clear elongated structures and very mild nematic patterning, Fig.~\ref{supplem_fig_1}a.
+Enhancing nematic patterning by considering the largest thermodynamically allowed value of $\vert \beta \vert$ leads to elongated structures for $\kappa<0$, but rather than high-order co-localizing with high density, the nematic field develops domains with 90$^\circ$ angles between high- and low-density regions, Fig.~\ref{supplem_fig_1}b, as observed in other active nematic systems \cite{PhysRevLett.95.258103}.
+This architecture is enhanced by higher friction $\gamma$, Fig.~\ref{supplem_fig_1}c.
 Thus, the architectures found for $\lambda_\odot=0$ and $\kappa<0$ are distinct from the fibrillar pattern described previously.
-Similarly, rather than sarcomeres, for $\lambda_\odot=0$, $\kappa>0$ and high $\vert \beta \vert$ we found patterns of nematic asters (high-density droplets with radial nematic organization around them), Supplementary Figure 1(b,c).
+Similarly, rather than bands with order perpendicular to their axis, for $\lambda_\odot=0$, $\kappa>0$ and high $\vert \beta \vert$ we found patterns of nematic asters (high-density droplets with radial nematic organization around them), Fig.~\ref{supplem_fig_1}b,c.

-Together, these results show that active tension anisotropy ($\kappa\ne0$) and nematic activity ($\lambda_\odot\ne 0$) are necessary and sufficient for nematic self-organization into fibrillar or sarcomeric patterns, with flow-induced alignment ($\beta<0$) favoring fibrillar organization.
+Together, these results show that active tension anisotropy ($\kappa\ne0$) and nematic activity ($\lambda_\odot\ne 0$) are necessary and sufficient for nematic self-organization into fibrillar or \forus{banded} patterns, with flow-induced alignment ($\beta<0$) favoring fibrillar organization. \forus{Furthermore, they show that while Eqs.~(\ref{lam_c},\ref{nu_c}) accurately predict the activity threshold and the wavenumber of the nonlinear patterns, the linear stability analysis does not capture the architecture of the patterns, nor the key role of $\lambda_\odot$, in the nonlinear regime.}

 {\bf Morphological and dynamical diversity of self-organized fibrillar patterns.} Given the morphological and dynamical diversity of nematic bundles in actin gels across cell types, geometric confinement, mechanical environment, or biological and pharmacological treatments \cite{yolland2019, jalal2019,dudin2019,gupta2015, xia2019, Verkhovsky1997}, we varied model parameters to examine the architectures predicted by our active gel model, focusing on $\kappa<0$.
 Significant changes in the effective parameters of our active gel model are reasonable since the active mechanical properties of actomyosin gels strongly depend on micro-architecture both in reconstituted systems and in cells \cite{Ennomani2016,chugh2017}.